vanillatyy1/19_CryptoClustering/README.md

 ## 4) Takeaways:
 - Understand the process of clustering analysis and its application in identifying patterns within complex datasets
-- Addressed FutureWarnings and UserWarnings, acquiring the ability to mitigate them effectively
+- Addressed FutureWarnings and UserWarnings, acquiring the ability to mitigate them